 Our vision is to create a world where the body is a protective password, starting with the unique cardiac ECG of your heart.
 Where we are being both recognized and shielded at the same time.
 And where the very rhythm can power your digital world.
 This is the promise of Biombeat.

-Biombeat is a secure biometric built for the next-generation of ECG-ready smartwatch.
-Are you in?
+Biombeat is a secure heart-centric biometric built for today's ECG-ready smartwatches.

 We believe in powering the industries who will benefit the most from a frictionless ECG biometric approach to indentity verification.